-As families bring their loved one into a new nursing home, the last thing they are thinking about is the stack of papers that the facility is requiring them to sign.
-They have far more pressing consideration: health care, security, privacy, nutrition, etc. However, our group of advocates, the Rosenfeld Injury Lawyers, cautions families to watch out for arbitration agreements.
+As families bring their loved ones into a new nursing home, the last thing they are thinking about is the stack of papers that the facility requires them to sign, which can deny them a leeway to hold the nursing home accountable if abuse happens.

-The Meaning of Arbitration Agreements in Nursing Home Admission Paperwork
+The Meaning of Arbitration Contract Agreements in Nursing Home Admission Paperwork

 Arbitration Agreements in Illinois Nursing Homes

 Illinois nursing facilities frequently put binding arbitrations in their residency contracts.
 Nursing home residents and their families often do not realize they agree to that specific provision because it is embedded in many other clauses.

 However, they should note that it has enormous ramifications should they seek relief if they are injured there.
 Specifically, Illinois nursing facilities use arbitration contracts to eliminate your right to seek redress through the court system and before a jury because arbitration decisions are final.

 The Trump administration revised the rule.
 Now nursing facilities can incorporate arbitration provisions in their contracts but forbid them from requiring residents to sign agreements as a condition of admission.

 The Seventh Amendment to the United States Constitution is part of the Bill of Rights, which allows the right to a jury trial in certain civil cases.

 A pre-dispute arbitration agreement is a contract between a nursing facility and a nursing home resident or resident representative.
 The parties agree to submit any disputes between them to arbitration.

 This document is sometimes called a "binding arbitration" or "mandatory arbitration" agreement.